Tom's Guide Verdict

 The Passwords app builds on Apple's keychain for managing passwords.
 It's a one-stop storage vault for all the passwords you've accrued for various apps and websites.
 Not only does this help with auto filling in your credentials, it also makes searching for passwords a lot easier.
 Other tools include alerts for compromised passwords and syncing your passwords across all the Apple devices you own (assuming they're updated to the latest versions of their software, one presumes).

 I confess that I find the Passwords interface intimidating, as it's a long string of apps and websites I had forgotten I ever accessed, including some online tools I last used when I worked for a previous employer a decade ago.
-So I've probably got some password management ahead of me.
-Still, this seems like a sensible addition to iOS 18 that should put control over passwords right in your hands.
+Amazon alone lists five different passwords tied to five different email accounts, four of which are as defunct as disco.
+That means I’m going to need to block out some time to pare down these superfluous passwords.
+Still, this seems like a sensible addition to iOS 18, particularly if it helps you stay on top of any compromised passwords.

 I'm more pleased with the ability to secure apps by requiring a Face ID unlock in order to access them.
 This adds an extra layer of protection in case your phone is ever unlocked, as you can keep anyone who happens to have your phone from accessing sensitive data in apps that remain unlocked until you verify them.
 For more security, you can opt to hide apps from public view, where they'll be stored in a folder that only you can access.
 Best of all, data from locked and hidden apps won't show up in searches, so you won't inadvertently defeat the purpose of securing them in the first place.

 There's been some smirking about this feature, as if it would only be used to hide nefarious or embarrassing activity.
 But I see it as a practical step in a world where you keep a lot of health, banking, and personal information on your phone, and maybe you don't want people popping into the Health app to see what kind of medications you take.
-This is a great addition by Apple at a time when our phones house a lot of critical data about ourselves.
+It’s also useful for parents who hand over their phone to kids so that they can play games while stuck in line or waiting rooms but may have apps they don’t necessarily want their kids to access.
+In other words, this is a great addition by Apple at a time when our phones house a lot of critical data about ourselves.

 iOS 18: Other updates of note